elanatframework/Web_forms/README.md

 In the example above, the `My text string` is placed inside the third `li` tag which is inside the first `ul` tag, and the ul tag itself is a tag inside the tag whose class is equal to the value of `my-class`.

+You can also specify parent tags based on a tag.

+Example:
+`/<p>4`

+In the above example, the parent of the fifth `p` tag is selected.
+You can select higher parents by adding multiple slash characters `/`.

 ## Web-Forms tag

 WebFormsJS allows you to create `web-forms` tags on pages.
 The web-forms tags must have one of the `src` and `ac` attributes or both of them.